GabrielVaradi/pokedex/README.md

 - Open another terminal window, navigate to the "client" folder and type "**npm install**" then "**npm start**".
 - Go to localhost:3000 in your browser.
 - Enjoy!
+- (If the pokedex is stuck on loading, refresh the page.
+The server takes 10-15 seconds to boot)